HoroshkoMykhailo/real-time-chat/README.md

 - **Group and Private Chats:** Ability to create group chats or have private conversations between two users.
 - **Media File Support:** Send images, videos, audio, and documents.
 - **Message History:** Store message history on the server, allowing users to view past conversations at any time.
-- **User Authentication and Authorization:** Secure login via email and password, as well as OAuth (e.g., Google or Facebook).
+- **User Authentication and Authorization:** Secure login via email and password.

 ## Technical Requirements